dplassgit/d2lang/docs/language.md

 ## Chars and strings

-No "character" type - only strings, like Python.
+There is no "character" type - only strings, like Python.
 I *really* like the Python syntax for substrings.

 ```
 "foo"[3]